USING IRONOCR

 6. Specific Data Extraction From Receipt Image Using IronOCR

-As a powerful OCR library, IronOCR allows developers to important information from scanned receipts, including such as tax amount and merchant name.
+IronOCR allows developers to retrieve crucial information from scanned receipts, such as tax amounts and merchant names.

-Here is an example of how you might use IronOCR to extract the total amount value from a receipt image:
+Here is an example demonstrating how to extract the total amount value from a receipt image:

 using IronOcr;